 Mouth ulcers are very common after a transplant.
 They can develop as a reaction to chemotherapy or radiotherapy or from a mouth infection.

 Your nurse can give you mouthwashes and sometimes lozenges or pastilles to suck to try to prevent infection.
 You must be very careful not to damage the lining of your mouth.
 It can be very delicate just after a transplant.
 If your mouth is very sore, tell your nurse.
 They can give you painkillers.

 You might not have much appetite just after your transplant if you are coping with sickness, diarrhoea and a sore mouth.
-You should try having small meals, snacks and drinks often through the day.
-Your dietician can give you high calorie and high protein drinks if you can't eat much.
+You could try small meals, snacks and drinks throughout the day.
+Your dietitian can give you high calorie and high protein drinks if you can't eat much.

 You might have liquid food through your central line if you find it difficult to eat anything for a while, or if you have lost a lot of weight.
 This is called total parenteral nutrition (TPN).
 It gradually stops as you get better and begin to eat more.

 You can expect to feel very tired and run down after your transplant.
 The tiredness is usually at its worst during the second and third weeks, when your blood counts are at their lowest.

 When your blood counts start to pick up, you start to feel better.
 You have less risk of getting infections.
 And you don't need blood and platelet transfusions so often.
 As side effects wear off, your appetite usually begins to come back.

 Slowly you start to feel that you have more energy.
 But you do feel more tired than usual for quite a long time after your transplant.
 You might tire more easily than usual for several months.

 Side effects of radiotherapy

 Treatment for non-Hodgkin lymphoma can include whole body radiotherapy.
 This is called total body irradiation (TBI).
 It happens after high dose chemotherapy, just before you have your stem cell or bone marrow transplant.